 Right to work in the UK

-Employers must check that job applicants are allowed to work in the UK before they hire them.
+You must check that job applicants are allowed to work in the UK before you hire them.

-An employer can be fined up to £10,000 if they can’t show evidence that they checked an employee’s right to work in the UK.
+You can be fined up to £20,000 if you cannot show evidence that you checked an employee’s right to work in the UK.

 Criminal record checks

-Unless there’s specific need to check someone’s criminal record for a job, it’s against the law for employers to refuse to employ them because of spent convictions.
+Unless you’re eligible to check someone’s spent criminal record for a job, it’s against the law to refuse to employ them because of spent convictions.

-Employers can only ask successful candidates for a health check before hiring someone if:
+You can only ask successful candidates for a health check before hiring them if:

-it’s a legal requirement, eg eye tests for commercial vehicle drivers
+it’s a legal requirement, for example eye tests for commercial vehicle drivers

-- if the job requires it, eg because their insurers need health checks on cycle couriers
+the job requires it, for example because your insurers need health checks on cycle couriers

-Employers should include information about any checks in their offer letter, and get written consent before asking for a report from a candidate’s doctor.
-Candidates can demand to see the report, and ask for it to be changed or withheld from the employer.
+You should include information about any checks in your offer letter, and get written consent before asking for a report from a candidate’s doctor.
+Candidates can demand to see the report, and ask for it to be changed or withheld from you.

-Employers must make sure checks don’t discriminate (eg by targeting them at certain age groups only) or discourage people from applying for the job.
+You must make sure checks do not discriminate (for example by targeting them at certain age groups only) or discourage people from applying for the job.

-An employer who discriminates against a candidate because of a disability that doesn’t stop them from doing the job can be prosecuted.
+You can be prosecuted if you discriminate against a candidate because of a disability that does not stop them from doing the job.

 You must follow data protection rules when handling information on job applicants.